wbjin/a2-videostreaming-via-cdn/README.md

 $ git lfs install
 $ git lfs pull
 ```
+> Note: See this Ed post if you have trouble getting LFS to work: https://edstem.org/us/courses/70734/discussion/6088482.

 You can then create your own  **private** GitHub repository, and push these files to that repo.
 Your repository should be shared only with your group members, and should not be publicly accessible. **Making your solution code publicly accessible, even by accident, will be considered a violation of the Honor Code.** You can create a private repository through the GitHub website, and add it as a remote to the cloned repository with
 ```bash